 The management of toxic chemicals is primarily regulatory and occurs through a variety of domestic programs driven by legislation at the federal, tribal, provincial, state, and local levels.
 The Agreement, although voluntary, provides another tool to coordinate efforts in identifying and reducing anthropogenic inputs of chemicals.
-Chemicals of Mutual Concern (CMCs) are those designated by the Parties of the Agreement that may require additional measures to protect against threats to human and environmental health resulting from their presence in the waters of the Great Lakes.
+Chemicals of Mutual

+Concern (CMCs) are those designated by the Parties of the Agreement that may require additional measures to protect against threats to human and environmental health resulting from their presence in the waters of the Great Lakes.
 To date, eight chemicals (or categories of chemicals) have been designated as CMCs:

 - mercury;

 - polychlorinated biphenyls (PCBs);

 - hexabromocyclododecane (HBCD);

 - polybrominated diphenyl ethers (PBDEs);

 - perfluorooctane sulfonate (PFOS);

 - perfluorooctanoic acid (PFOA);

-- long-chain perfluorocarboxylic acids (LC-PFCAs); and https://binational.net/2021/04/26/can-cmc-pcspm-pfos-pfoa-lc-pfca-spfo-apfc-lc/
+- long-chain perfluorocarboxylic acids (LC-PFCAs);

 - short-chain chlorinated paraffins (SCCPs).